YufeiCui/CSCA48/README.md

                                                 [3](https://www.cs.usfca.edu/~galles/visualization/BST.html)]
 [Tutorial 6] - Entry Heap
 [Tutorial 7] - Recursion - Vowel counting
-[Tutorial 8] - Recursion - HTree and exercises
+[Tutorial 8] - Recursion - HTree and Traversals
+[Tutorial 9] - Big-Oh

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its